 The streets of George Town are literally filled with interesting pieces of murals.
 Lithuanian artist Ernest Zacharevic who drafted and painted murals in George Town Festival 2012, began a new era for the city.
 Exploring them and making “obligatory” selfies with each one of them became the most popular among things to do in Penang, not only for the tourists but also locals.

 You can get touristic maps in almost all guest houses to see where the murals are.
 Street art is also well marked on Maps.me app, which I highly recommend to use while traveling.
-Roaming on those old colonial streets by bicycle, seeking murals hidden in various places, was definitely my favorite activity while in George Town.
+Roaming on those old colonial streets by bicycle, seeking Penang murals hidden in various places, was definitely my favorite activity while in George Town.
+The city is also center of social events, lots of museum and the best night life you can get on the island.
+Worth to stay in George Town for a couple of days to get a taste of them.

 Having covered Penang’s street art, it’s time to start talking about Street FOOD.
 Penang is consistently ranked as one of the best food paradises in Malaysia and some say even in the world.
 From Malaysian food staples where you can have delicious broths like Laksa in coconut, and even to scrumptious after meal delights like Rojak thorough Chinese and Indian cuisine to Western meals – Penang has them all.
 So much so that ‘Penang’ has become a sort of brand in Malaysia’s culinary field.
 There are many food courts and hawker centres across the entire island, and I always saw them full of people.
 Prepare your stomach for a feast!